 Planning Your Grow Room Setup

 The most critical step to any successful indoor grow room is planning.
 A few extra moments spent planning can yield better results and save you money in the long run.
 Make sure to sketch out the general floor plan of the room you have chosen.
-Remember that in general, any size room will do, provided it has hard floors (no carpet).
-Just make sure that you have an exterior wall or door available for venting purposes.
-Sketch out how and where you plan to hang your lights and place your potted plants.
-We suggest hanging lights from adjustable chains so that you can ensure they always remain a close yet safe distance from your plant.
+Remember that in general, any size room will do, provided it can be heated and cooled.
+Things may be easiest if you have an exterior wall or door available for venting purposes.
+Sketch out how and where you plan to hang your lights and place your pots or beds.
+We suggest hanging lights from adjustable chains so that you can ensure they always remain an optimum distance from your plant.

 Insulating the Grow Room

 It is critical to insulate your grow room so that the temperature remains constant.
-Insulation also helps with humidity and lighting concerns.
-Mylar is the most commonly chosen material to use for insulation.
-We recommend that you adhere it directly to your walls, ensuring that it doesn’t have any ripples, bubbles, gaps or folds.
-The Mylar also creates a reflective surface, which helps to maximize lighting around the plants.
+Insulation also helps with humidity and cooling concerns.
+Roll insulation is the most commonly chosen material to use for insulation.
+We recommend that you paint the walls and ceiling white or use white plastic to help protect the walls and floor while reflecting light.

 Controlling Your Room’s Climate

 Now is also a good time to decide how you plan to handle ventilation and humidity control.
 In a small home setup, you can opt for a simple solution: install an opening near the floor on one side of the room, with a bent PVC pipe leading outside to allow in the fresh air.
 The bend in the pipe will prevent light from entering but will make sure that you and your plants have a fresh supply of oxygen at all times.
 In order to filter the heavily scented air that will be leaving the room, attach a carbon-filtration system to an external vent leading outside, closer to the ceiling (because of warm air rises).
 An alternative to this – which can work if your room does not have an exterior wall – is to modify a door to serve the same purpose.